The-Ryan-Lin/Online_Games_Sales_Marketing_Analysis/README.md

 # Ryan_Lin_DA301_Assignment
 ## Turtle Games - Predicting Future Outcomes

 The goal of this project was to explore customer demographic and sales data of Turtle Games, a game manufacturer and retailer with a global customer base.
 We were tasked to determine what can be done to improve the overall sales performance of Turtle Games, primarily through utilising customer trends.
-The initial set od questions given by Turtle games are show below.
+The initial set of questions given by Turtle games are show below.
 - how customers accumulate loyalty points
 - how groups within the customer base can be used to target specific market segments
 - how social data (e.g. customer reviews) can be used to inform marketing campaigns the impact that each product has on sales